lgw2/lgw2.github.io/_teaching/csci112-fall-2023/syllabus.md

 ## Course Info

 This course meets for lectures on Mondays, Wednesdays, and Fridays from 8-8:50am in Leon Johnson Hall 346.
+The first 30 minutes of lecture will be spent learning new material, and the last 20 minutes will be spent on small programming assignments (or, every other Friday, on short quizzes).
 Lectures will be recorded and available after class if you would like to rewatch them.
 We will use
 Discord as the primary method of course communication, and all course information will be posted on this website or on the Discord server; D2L will